Prize Cases: Dissent

-The dissenting opinion by the Court noted that the President is not given authority by the Constitution to declare war; the power to declare war lies with Congress.
+The dissenting opinion by Justice Samuel Nelson, which Chief Justice Roger Taney and two other justices joined, noted that the President is not given authority by the Constitution to declare war; the power to declare war lies with Congress.
 The Civil War did not exist until it was declared so by Congress.
 Lincoln ordered the blockade before Congress had declared a war.
 As such, Nelson and the minority believed that the blockade was unconstitutional.
-They further contend that even had Lincoln been granted the authority for the blockade, he would need to provide the neutral parties with a proper notice of seizure.
+They also contended that, even had Lincoln been granted the authority for the blockade, he would have had to provide the neutral parties with a proper notice of seizure.